Multivariate generating functions built of Chebyshev polynomials and some of its applications and generalizations: Kibble--Slepian formula and related sums for Chebyshev polynomials

 iii) was obtained with the help of Mathematica. \end{proof}

-\begin{remark} With a help of Mathematica one can show for example that numerator of $ f_{T}(x,y,z|K_{3})$ is a polynomial of degree $6$ and consists of $265$ monomials.
-Numerical simulation suggest that it is a nonnegative on $ (-1,1)^{3}.$ Unfortunately $f_{U}(x,y,z|K_{3})$ is not nonnegative there since we have for example $f_{U}(-.9,-.95,.94,|\left[
+\begin{remark} With the help of Mathematica one can show, for example, that the numerator of $f_{T}(x,y,z|K_{3})$ is a polynomial of degree $6$ and it consists of $265$ monomials.
+Numerical simulation suggest that it is a nonnegative on $(-1,1)^{3}.$ Unfortunately $f_{U}(x,y,z|K_{3})$ is not nonnegative there since we have for example $f_{U}(-.9,-.95,.94,|\left[